 Our Team at Newcastle City Cross Country at Walbottle Campus

-Gosforth East Middle School ‘In the pursuit of excellence’.
+Gosforth East Middle School's vision is ‘In the pursuit of excellence’.

 The targeted and strategic use of Pupil Premium will support us in achieving our vision.